eduardoMag/pythonGames-no-gui/README.md

-# pythonGames-no-gui
+# python-games
-simple python games that run in command line
+simple games in python